 All of our residences have limited storage space, so please don’t bring any extra furniture or other large items.
 Also, beer bottles, pets, candles, electrical cooking equipment, sub-woofers or any kind of weaponry are not permitted in residence.

-Please see our Packing List for more information.
+Please see our Packing List by clicking here for more information.

 - What if I don’t like my roommate?